tj710/L1trk-hybrid/L1Trigger/TrackFindingTMTT/README_SimpleCode.txt

 If you are a simple user of the code, and don't intend proposing modifications to it, just check it out:
 # Note the "." at the end of the next line.
 You need it!

-svn co svn+ssh://svn.cern.ch/reps/UK-TrackTrig/software/cmssw/trunkSimpleCode9 .
+git cms-init
+git remote add -t TMTT_938 TMTT https://github.com/CMS-TMTT/cmssw.git git fetch TMTT TMTT_938 git cms-checkout-topic CMS-TMTT:TMTT_938

+(If required, the old SVN code can be obtained with "svn co svn+ssh://svn.cern.ch/reps/UK-TrackTrig/software/cmssw/trunkSimpleCode9 .").

-If instead you are actively working on L1 tracking & may suggest changes to the code, then copy it to your svn branch, and then check it out, so you can play with it.
+If instead you are actively working on L1 tracking & may suggest changes to the code, then create your own fork, as explained in https://github.com/CMS-TMTT/cmssw/blob/TMTT_938/L1Trigger/TrackFindingTMTT/README.md .
+This link also explains additional GIT commands that developers may need.

-svn copy svn+ssh://svn.cern.ch/reps/UK-TrackTrig/software/cmssw/trunkSimpleCode9/ svn+ssh://svn.cern.ch/reps/UK-TrackTrig/software/cmssw/branch/{YOURBRANCH} -m "Creating xxx branch of tag:xxx"
-# Note the "." at the end of the next line.
-You need it!
-svn co svn+ssh://svn.cern.ch/reps/UK-TrackTrig/software/cmssw/branch/{YOURBRANCH} .

-If later on, you want to update the code in your working area with any changes made to Ian_SimpleCode since you checked it out, do:
- a) Backup your code, either by committing it to your SVN branch or by using "cp -pr src/ ~/srcBackup"
-    in your top-level CMSSW directory.
- b) "svn merge svn+ssh://svn.cern.ch/reps/UK-TrackTrig/software/cmssw/trunkSimpleCode9" (to update the files on your disk with changes from the main branch).
- c) Check that there are no SVN conflict messages, and that you understand any differences between your code after this merge and your backed up code.
- d) If all OK, then "svn commit" to put this updated code into your SVN branch.

 - MC samples
-  You can use the RelVal samples in MCsamples/937/RelVal/ or MCsamples/932/RelVal/eclement/ .
+  You can use the RelVal samples in L1Trigger/TrackFindingTMTT/test/MCsamples/937/RelVal/ or MCsamples/932/RelVal/eclement/ .
+(Or in 1032/ if you want CMSSW 10 ones).
   The CMSSW 9.3.7 samples are made with slightly looser stub windows than the 9.3.2 ones.
   (The 9.3.2 ones originally missed the stub-truth association map, so Emyr Clement added it).